 Background: Not all conditions are preventable, however NYSDOH puts significant work into promoting the services and healthy lifestyles that prevent disease.
-Services such as vaccines, screenings, annual physical exams, and patient education are vital to prevent severe health conditions and reduce healthcare costs.
+Services such as vaccines,

 Health Equity: Social factors affect the likelihood of an individual developing certain health conditions and can compound each other.
 For example, the tobacco industry tailors marketing to target specific groups.
 Social conditions increase the likelihood of tobacco use and secondhand exposure.
-These factors lead to disparities in tobacco use and its related health conditions. |xxvi|
+These factors lead to disparities in tobacco use and its related health conditions. ^{Ixxvi}

 Social factors can also prevent people from engaging with care.
-Patients who perceive discrimination from healthcare providers related to their insurance type, socioeconomic status, and race/ethnicity are less likely to use preventative services like cholesterol testing, hemoglobin A1c testing and eye exams for diabetes, and flu shots.
-Ixxvii
+Patients who perceive discrimination from healthcare providers related to their insurance type, socioeconomic status, and race/ethnicity are less likely to use preventative services like cholesterol testing, hemoglobin A1c testing and eye exams for diabetes, and flu shots.^{bxxvii}

 Intervention(s): The Vaccines for Children Program provides vaccines at no cost to children who are Medicaid or, Medicaid-expansion CHIP enrolled underinsured, or uninsured.
-This program reduces the cost barrier to immunization and allows children to easily receive immunizations at physicians' offices and public health clinics.
-Medicaid Managed Care and CHPlus covers preventive services with no cost sharing, and plans outreach to members directly to promote maintenance of well-child and immunization schedules.
+This program reduces the cost barrier to immunization and allows children to easily receive immunizations at physicians' offices and public health clinics.^{bxviii} Medicaid Managed Care and CHPlus covers preventive services with no cost sharing, and plans outreach to members directly to promote maintenance of well-child and immunization schedules.

-NYS Cancer Services Program offers breast, cervical, and colorectal cancer screenings and diagnostic services at no cost to New Yorkers who are uninsured or underinsured.
-The percentage of adults who receive a colorectal cancer screening based on the most recent guidelines, aged 50-64 years has significantly improved toward to 71.8% in 2021 and exceeded its Prevention Agenda goal of 66.3% by 2024.
-However, the colorectal screening rate among Medicaid enrollees trails behind at 61% in 2021.
+NYS Cancer Services Program offers breast, cervical, and colorectal cancer screenings and diagnostic services at no cost to New Yorkers who are uninsured or underinsured.^{Ixxix} The percentage of adults who receive a colorectal cancer screening based on the most recent guidelines, aged 50-64 years has significantly improved toward to 71.8% in 2021 and exceeded its Prevention Agenda goal of 66.3% by 2024.^{Ixxx} However, the colorectal screening rate among Medicaid enrollees trails behind at 61% in 2021.